 Ring of Protection

-The Ring of Protection has the same effect as the Cloak of Protection – it improves your Armour Class and Saving Throws by +1.
+The Ring of Protection has the same effect as the Cloak of Protection (they stack together) – it improves your Armour Class and Saving Throws by +1.
 It is awarded to you by Mol for completing the quest to steal the Sacred Idol in the Druid’s Grove.

 Blooded Greataxe